marxshen/Graph-Design-for-Simplified-AidData-Dataset/README.md

 # Graph Designs for Simplified AidData Dataset (D3.js)

-Design visualizations for answering 3 typesof questions related to a simplified [AidData dataset](https://www.aiddata.org/data/aiddata-core-research-release-level-1-3-1).
+Design visualizations for answering 3 types of questions related to a simplified [AidData dataset](https://www.aiddata.org/data/aiddata-core-research-release-level-1-3-1).

 The dataset contains information about financial transactions for aid purposes between any two countries.